DO YOU REALLY NEED THEM?

 Prebiotics and Probiotics are not the same

 Probiotics are the “good” bacteria or live cultures — just like those naturally found in your gut.
 These active cultures help change or repopulate intestinal bacteria to balance gut flora.
 This functional component may boost immunity and overall health, especially GI health.
-For instance, probiotics have been used for management of irritable bowel syndrome symptoms.
+For instance, probiotics have been used for the management of irritable bowel syndrome symptoms.

 Prebiotics are natural, non-digestible food components that feed your gut bacteria.
 They are linked to promoting the growth of helpful bacteria in your gut.
 You can describe them as “good” bacteria promoters.
 Yup, not all bacteria are bad!